d-uzlov/k8s-homelab/docs/bootstrap.md

 with a public (although possibly dynamic) IP address.

 It is advised to also have a DNS server in LAN.
-This repo does not have instructions to set up one yet.
+This repo does not have instructions on how to set up one yet.

 This repo uses only ipv4 addresses.